and3rson/node-nameko-client/README.md

 ### `.call(service_name, method_name, [args, [kwargs, [callback]]])`

-Performes RPC call by sending event to the appropriate RabbitMQ queue.
+Performs RPC call by sending event to the appropriate RabbitMQ queue.
 `args` should be a list, `kwargs` should be an object.
 A `callback` will be called once a method is complete.